q5438722/VulLibMiner/README.md

 This is our website for `Identifying Vulnerable Third-Party Java Libraries from Textual Descriptions of Vulnerabilities and Libraries`.

+In folder `tf-idf`, we include the source code of our TF-IDF matcher.
+It is invoked by initializing a `search_engine` with a Maven corpus and directly invoking the `search_topk_objects` API.

+In folder `trainer_reranking`, we include the source code of our BERT-FNN model, this script can be directly executed by setting the input/outut paths.

 In `NER_case.md`, we show an motivating example case of our NER model, illustrating its effectiveness of identifying library-name entities.

 We have open-sourced our VulLib and VeraJava dataset in the folder `VulLib` and `VeraJava` respectively.